To the Noise and Back: Diffusion for Shared Autonomy

-Now, given a state $s_t$, we can see $P_\src$ in Figure~\ref{fig:diffusion-visualization} as a distribution over pilot actions and $P_\tgt$ as a distribution over target behaviors, where each point represents a single action.
-For the sake of explanation, we can pretend that each cluster in $P_\tgt$ corresponds to a set of actions, each of which causes distinct transitions.
+Now, given a state $s_t$, $P_\textrm{user}$ in Figure~\ref{fig:diffusion-visualization} is an (unknown) distribution over pilot actions and $P_\textrm{demo}$ is a distribution over target behaviors where each point represents a single action.
+We can interpret that each cluster in $P_\textrm{demo}$ corresponds to a set of actions, each of which causes distinct transitions.
 Hence, each cluster can be thought of as a pilot's ``intention'', and the actions outside of the cluster as being undesirable.
 Considering the visualization of the different partially forward and reverse diffused distributions at the bottom of the figure, we see that as we increase $\fwr$ from $0.0$ to $1.0$, most of the pilot's actions begin to go inside of the set of ideal actions.
 This captures the notion that conformity to the target behavior increases with $\fwr$.
 On the other hand, once $\fwr$ exceeds $0.5$, the displacement of pilot actions (signified by the mixture of colors) begin to enlarge, which is equivalent to the copilot producing an action that ignores the pilot's ``intention''.
 This captures the notion that the fidelity to the pilot decreases as we increase $\fwr$.

 Algorithm \ref{alg:gen-fwd-rev} summarizes the procedure of applying partial forward and reverse diffusion to a pilot action $a^s_t$ and generating a shared action $a^s_t$.
 In Section~\ref{sec:experiments}, we investigate the fidelity-conformity trade-off by modulating $\fwr$ empirically for various environments with different pilots.